 Read more about it in my Tiradentes Guide: How Brazil Wrangled Two Independence Days.

 - Brazil has 13 official national holidays (Carnival has 3 days) and extra ones for each city and state.
 For example Rio de Janeiro also has Saint George’s Day and Black Awareness Day.
 On top of this, in special events like days of the World Cup Football games in which Brazil participates are declared holidays (or at least for half a day).

 - At Christmas it is tradition to eat Turkey and cod fish.
 The festivities happen in the evening of the 24th and the 25th the shops and restaurants will often be open as usual.
 The Easter tradition food is fish on Good Friday.

-- The 12th October is a national holiday for Nossa Senhora Aparecida (Our Lady Aparecida), which leads to the pilgrimage of roughly … people each year to the cathedral dedicated to the miracle that happened in 1717.
+- The 12th October is a national holiday for Nossa Senhora Aparecida (Our Lady Aparecida), which leads to the great pilgrimage each year to the cathedral dedicated to the miracle that happened in 1717.
 They march to the location where the small, black statue of Mary appeared to fishermen in the coffee region of Brazil, Vale do Paraíba.

 Sports Facts on Brazil

 - Brazil has won the most World Football Cups ever.
 They hold 5 titles to their name.

 - Brazil has its own Marshall Art form called Capoeira.
 It was developed by the slave population as a form of self defense and at the time was prohibited.